 Perhaps the two senses most closely linked are taste and smell, which work similiarly.
 Taste and smell receptors bind with molecules in our food.
 These molecules will interact with our receptors in different ways depending on their shape and the components they are made from.

-This means that flavours and smells can be recreated from their chemical components in laboratories.
+This means that flavours and smells can be recreated from their molecular components in laboratories.
 As Walter describes, there are some molecules, such as nonadienal, that are accepted as the industry standard for a particular flavour.

 Flavourists can inject some creativity in how these molecules interact with each other, and how they are presented in the dish as a whole.
-They consider more than just the chemical make-up of foods – they must understand how these chemicals behave when cooked and eaten alongside other ingredients.
+They consider more than just the chemical make-up of foods – they must understand how these flavours behave when cooked and eaten alongside other ingredients.

 A successful flavourist will develop a vocabulary to articulate what he or she can taste.
 But there’s also a component of natural ability, too.